avosa/video_converter/README.md

 ## Usage

-Require the gem and create a new converter object with custom options:
+Require the gem and create a new converter object with custom options.

+To convert batch files to the desired format you can use the `rename_and_convert_files` method .
+For example:

 ```ruby